OKaluza/fractured/docs/docs.rst

 - *Import* upload a previously saved data file containing all the data for a session, which will replace the current session (also clears all data, make sure you have saved anything you want to keep!).
 - *Login with* shows the OpenID login options if not already logged in.
 Allows you to use an OpenID provider to log in and save sessions, formula sets and fractals on the server.
 - *Saved Sessions* (when logged in only) shows a list of saved session associated with the logged in account that have been stored on the server.
 Clicking on one of these allows loading all the session data and replacing the current session.
 If a session from this list is active it will be outlined and a [ X ] delete button will be shown to allow you to remove the saved session and delete all its data from the server.
 - *Logout* (when logged in only) log out from the server.
-An option to clear the session data will be given, if taken the session will be replaed by a new session.
+An option to clear the session data will be given, if taken the session will be replaced by a new session.

 Formula Sets
 ------------